Program TypeIndividual Arts Awards

 - Application Type

-Project Assistance: Creative Writers assists professional writers with the creation of specific projects.
+Project Assistance: Creative Writers supports professional writers in the creation of specific literary projects.
 Eligible genres include drama, fiction, graphic novels, juvenile, non-fiction, poetry, and spoken word.

 Who Can Apply

-- Compensate artists and arts professionals fairly in keeping with community contexts and industry standards within the field of practice, including adhering to international intellectual property rights standards and cultural ownership protocols, if applicable.
+- Compensate artists and arts, museums, and culture practitioners fairly in keeping with community contexts and industry standards within the field of practice including adhering to international intellectual property rights standards and cultural ownership protocols.

-- Have submitted any outstanding final reports on previous BC Arts Council grants by the submission deadline date for this program.
+- Have submitted any overdue final reports on previous BC Arts Council grants by the submission deadline for this program.

-All interested applicants should review the program guidelines for further information about specific eligibility criteria related to Level 1 and Level 2.
+All interested applicants should review the program guidelines for further information about specific eligibility criteria related to Level One and Level Two.